Messianic Secret: Criticism

 Soon after the appearance of the theory in 1901, theologians such as William Sanday and Albert Schweitzer reacted negatively to it.
 Initially, scholarship was strictly divided, although suggestions to bridge a gap between the opposing views were made.
 Wrede's broad concept of the Messianic Secret also involved the use of parables by Jesus, and in his criticism Schweitzer called it the weakest element of Wrede's approach.

 Wrede's theory enjoyed its highest level of acceptance in the 1920s, and support for it began to decline thereafter as criticisms of the theory were provided based on multiple new arguments.
-In the 1960s, Ulrich Luz demonstrated that the commands of silence which Jesus gave to healed persons belonged to a different category from those issued to his disciples.
+In the 1960s, Ulrich Luz posited that the commands of silence which Jesus gave to healed persons belonged to a different category from those issued to his disciples.
 By the mid-1970s the Messianic Secret theory was no longer credited by scholars in the form that Wrede had proposed it.

 Late in the 20th century, criticism of both the motif and the theory continued from a number of other perspectives, e.g. Daniel J. Harrington, a former professor at the Weston Jesuit School of Theology, argued that even the term "Messianic Secret" is a misnomer, has lumped together multiple issues and some of the Biblical terms used have been confused.
 G. E. Ladd, a former Baptist professor at Fuller Theological Seminary, stated that the Messianic Secret "is a clever theory, but utterly lacking in evidence".